-SSH server function supports the encryption algorithms of aes128-gcm and aes256-gcm.
+SSH server function supports the encryption algorithms of AES_128_CTR and AES_256_CTR.

 When SSH Client establishes a connection, it will send a list of encryption algorithms to SSH server.
 SSH Server will check each algorithm in the list one by one.
 If it finds one algorithm in the list that is also supported by it, this algorithm will be chosen as the encryption algorithm between client and server.
 If no algorithm in the list is supported by SSH server, the connection will be terminated.